rasteiro11/PogChat/README.md

 # PogChat

-A peer to peer encrypted chatting system using rsa algorithm for encryption and TCP protocol for comunication between machines
+A peer to peer encrypted chatting system using rsa algorithm for encryption and TCP protocol for comunication
 - Features
   1. Peer comunication using other user public key
   2. Privacy due to message encryption using [RSA](https://www.rfc-editor.org/rfc/rfc8017)